OpenTermsArchive/contrib-versions/Lastpass/Privacy Policy.md

 *   Provide you information about your use of the services and benchmarks, insights and suggestions for improvements
 *   Market services of our third-party business partners

-LogMeIn also collects and stores meeting attendee information in order to fulfill our obligation to our customers and provide the Services.
+LogMeIn also collects and stores meeting attendee information to fulfill our obligation to our customers and provide the Services.
 With their consent, we may also directly provide product and other LogMeIn related information to attendees.
-LogMeIn will retain your information for as long as your account with us is active, to comply with our legal obligations, to resolve disputes, and enforce our agreements.
+LogMeIn will retain your information as long as your account with us is active, to comply with our legal obligations, to resolve disputes, and enforce our agreements.

 If you wish to cancel your account or for us to stop providing you services, or if we hold personal information about you and you want it to be removed from our database or inactivated, please contact us here.